swimlane/ngx-graph/README.md

 * Automatic layout using [Dagre](https://github.com/cpettitt/dagre)
 * Animations

-### How is it different than the `ngx-charts-force-directed-graph` component which is distributed with ngx-charts?
+### How is it different from `ngx-charts`?
-This visualization uses the Dagre layout, which is specialized for directed graphs, where as `ngx-charts-force-directed-graph` uses D3's force directed layout.

-`ngx-graph` is better suited for visualizing flow diagrams which have a clear start and end.
+This library is focused on handling graph data (anything with nodes and edges) rather than chart data.
+Currently the only visualization uses the Dagre layout, which is specialized for directed graphs.
+The plan is to implement multiple visualisations for graph data within this same library.
+Eventually, `ngx-charts-force-directed-graph` may be imported into this library as another option to visualize your graph data.

 ## Installation
 1. `npm install @swimlane/ngx-graph --save`